Contact Lens Care

 One of the most common questions people ask when buying sunglasses is: which sunglasses will suit my face shape?

-The first thing that should be said is that the sunglasses you like the most and that make you feel great are the ones you should buy.
-Our recommendations are merely a style guide to help you out if you are having trouble deciding.
-Which, given our extensive and fabulous range of designer sunglasses, isn't always easy.
+The first thing that should be said is - the sunglasses you like the most and that make you feel great are the ones you should buy.
+Our recommendations are merely a style guide to help you make a decision.
+Given our extensive and fabulous range of designer sunglasses, this isn't always easy.

 Here are the most common face shapes and which sunglasses we recommend you buy for each one.